Yukigeshiki/investec-coding-assignments-go/README.md

 # investec-coding-assignments-go
 Investec Bank coding assignments in Go

-These assignments are required by Investec to be done in Java, but I decided to do them in Go as well.
+These assignments are required by Investec to be done in Java, but I thought I'd do them in Go as well.

 ### Assignment Questions

-1. Find the highest common factor for a given array of integers.
+1. Find the greatest common divisor for a given array of integers.

 2. Given the attached addresses.json file which contains an array of addresses, do the following: